stephennewman/thoughtkeeper/README.md

-# Lasterday Journal
+# ThoughtKeeper

-A modern journaling application built with Next.js that helps you track your thoughts and reflections day by day.
+A modern journaling application built with Next.js that helps you preserve and organize your thoughts and reflections.

 ## Features